Nemocas/AbstractAlgebra.jl/docs/src/matrix_spaces.md

 AbstractAlgebra provides two abstract types for matrix spaces and their elements:

   * `MatSpace{T}` is the abstract type for matrix space parent types
-  * `MatElem{T}` is the abstract type for matrix types
+  * `MatElem{T}` is the abstract type for matrix types belonging to a matrix space

+It also provides two abstract types for matrix algebras and their elements:

+  * `MatAlgebra{T}` is the abstract type for matrix algebra parent types
+  * `MatAlgElem{T}` is the abstract type for matrix types belonging to a matrix algebra

-Note that both abstract types are parameterised.
+Note that these abstract types are parameterised.
 The type `T` should usually be the type of elements of the matrices.

-Matrix spaces should be made unique on the system by caching parent objects (unless an optional `cache` parameter is set to `false`).
-Matrix spaces should at least be distinguished based on their base (coefficient) ring and the dimensions of the matrices in the space.
+Matrix spaces and matrix algebras should be made unique on the system by caching parent objects (unless an optional `cache` parameter is set to `false`).
+Matrix spaces and algebras should at least be distinguished based on their base (coefficient) ring and the dimensions of the matrices in the space.

 See `src/generic/GenericTypes.jl` for an example of how to implement such a cache (which usually makes use of a dictionary).